jkzorz/jkzorz.github.io/_posts/2019-07-08-scatter-plots.md

 ---

 **Scatter plots** are basic plots showing the relationship between two (usually continuous) variables.
 Making scatter plots in R is relatively straightforward using the **ggplot2** package.
+There are lots of more in-depth tutorials on using the ggplot2 package online.
+[Here is one example](https://ggplot2.tidyverse.org/reference/).

 Start by loading the **ggplot2** library, and then loading in your data with columns as OTUs/variables, and rows as samples.